fairlearn/fairlearn/docs/user_guide/assessment/common_fairness_metrics.rst

 that demographic parity has been achieved.
 The second reports the ratio of the lowest and highest selection rates, so a result of 1 means there is demographic parity.
-This can potentially be used to implement the 'Four-Fifths' Rule, but :ref:`read our discussion below <assessment_four_fifths>`.
+This metric can potentially be used to implement the 'Four-Fifths' Rule, but :ref:`read our discussion below <assessment_four_fifths>` to understand whether this is an appropriate metric for your use case.
 As with any fairness metric, achieving demographic parity does *not* automatically mean that the classifier is fair!